se-edu/se-book/gitAndGithub/diff/sourcetree_2.md

 Select the two points you want to compare using <kbd>Ctrl</kbd>+`Click`.
-The differences between the two selected versions will show up in the bottom half of SourceTree, as shown in the screenshot below.
+The differences between the two selected versions will show up in the bottom half of Sourcetree, as shown in the screenshot below.

 <pic src="images/sourcetree_2.png" height="200" />
 <p/>